The Clear Edge

 The Four Paths

-There’s no “right” path.
+There is no “right” path.
 It depends on your goals, energy, and market position.

 The Critical Questions

-Before choosing your path:
+Before choosing your path, ask:

-• What’s your energy level? ($150K stressed is worse than $120K sustainable)
+• Energy level — what’s your energy level? ($150K stressed is worse than $120K sustainable.)

 These answers determine your next move.